-The Earth Dynamics Research Group at Curtin University has an open PhD position for research into modelling global geodynamics using supercomputers.
-The candidate will join a diverse team of ~15 researchers working on the IGCP 648 project of Supercontinent Cycles and Global Geodynamics, led by ARC Australian Laureate Fellow Prof. Z.X.
-Li, within the Department of Applied Geology (http://scieng.curtin.edu.au/wa-school-of-mines/applied-geology/).
-The available position is three years full-time with the successful applicant being offered a competitive scholarship stipend.
+The Earth Dynamics Research Group at Curtin University has the potential to develop a PhD position for research into modelling global geodynamics using supercomputers.
+The candidate will join a diverse team of researchers working on supercontinent cycles and global geodynamics led by ARC Australian Laureate Fellow Prof. Z.X.
+Li, within the School of Earth and Planetary Sciences.
+The potential position is 3-4 years full-time with the successful applicant being offered a competitive scholarship stipend.

 This project aims to develop 4D global to plate-scale geodynamic models utilising the Pawsey Supercomputer Centre located in Perth, Australia (https://www.pawsey.org.au/).
 It aims to model mantle plume—supercontinent interactions which are important for our understanding of the mechanisms controlling the earth’s evolution after the initialisation of plate tectonics.
 The project may also explore the relationships between supercontinents and geological observations such as Large Igneous Provinces (LIP’s), sea level changes, and core evolution.